riceissa/issarice.com/pages/bash-shortcuts.md

 -  `Alt`-`t`:
 Swap the current smallword with the previous smallword.
 -  `Ctrl`-`v`:
 Literally insert the next typed character.
-For example, [Ctrl-v][Tab] will insert a literal Tab character instead of completing the command.
+For example, `Ctrl`-`v` `Tab` will insert a literal Tab character instead of completing the command.
 -  `Ctrl`-`x` `Ctrl`-`e`:
 Open the default editor and execute the edited command.
 (This can be set with the `$EDITOR` variable, for example entering `EDITOR=vim` on a separate line will set the editor to Vim.)
 -  `Alt`-`c`: